 Supervised practical experience in an organization or activity appropriate to a student's career and educational interests.
 Internships are supervised by faculty members and require periodic student/faculty meetings.
+Course is repeatable for credit

-P: ir st.
+P: jr st.

 EDUC 498.
 Independent Study.
 1-4 Credits.